EricStG/occtocal/README.md

 # occtocal
-Tool to create a calendar out of a website
+Tool to create calendars out of a website

+This is a quick and dirty tool, and should not be a testament of my skills